20149 - QUANTITATIVE METHODS FOR MANAGEMENT

 - Group assignments

-Group assignments.
+- Group assignments are run as marked in-class activities.
 Students are asked to analyse a provided dataset and write a report with the interpretation of the analyses, to be posted through Bboard platform for E-Learning .
-The evaluation grid as for the individual assignments is used.
+The same evaluation grid as for the individual assignments is used.

-Two partial exams or a general general, four take-homes and a final assignment
+- Two partial exams or a general written exam (held in a IT room), take-homes and in-class marked activities.

-- R. GRAZIANI, E. GREGORI, Lectures notes on Multivariate Statistical Analyses with SPSS, delivered through Bboard platform for E-Learning.
+- R. GRAZIANI, M. ANGELICI, Lectures notes on Multivariate Statistical Analyses with SPSS, delivered through Bboard platform for E-Learning.

 - Slides of the course delivered through Bboard platform for E-Learning.